jaredcassoutt/RecipeFromIngredientsSwift/README.md

 If you wish to clone this project and run on your own device:
   1. Navigate to the Networking.swift file
-  2. Replace the apiKey property within the Networking Class with your own API Key using the link above.
+  2. Replace the apiKey property within the Networking class with your own API Key using the link above.
   3. Enjoy!

 ![](appdemo.gif)